 The ongoing management of Clergy or Church officers convicted of sexual offending was historically poor due to a desire to protect the church reputation over victim focus and management of potential risk.
 This is an improving picture and the Independent Reviewers have seen some more recent well managed and risk assessed cases of offender management via Worshipping Agreements which are robustly managed.
 This expertise is still DSA-centric and reliant.

-Close multi-agency working with Police and Probation Offender Managers via DSAP, or inter-agency linkage is vital, and the diocese should consider negotiating information sharing agreements with these organisations to remove the bureaucracy that can lead to delays, and poor safeguarding practice in respect of information transfer.
+Close multi-agency working with Police and Probation Offender Managers via DSAP, or inter-agency linkage is vital, and the diocese should consider negotiating information agreements these sharing with organisations to remove the bureaucracy that can lead to delays, and poor safeguarding practice in respect of information transfer.
 The often-transient nature of sexual offenders also needs managing.
 The Diocese is committed to attempts to establish move on plans and in turn notify the relevant statutory agencies/other faith denominations/local area neighbouring parishes as appropriate.
 This is seen as good practice.
 The Diocese should be informed of prison release dates and ensure clear links with offender managers to ensure there is a plan to mitigate the risk of an undetected return, especially where those connected to the church formally are concerned.
 This level of diligence is vital to ensure that children and vulnerable adults remain protected.
 A proactive approach to offenders moving on must be adopted and maintained at Parish and diocesan levels.
 In addition to annual review, consideration could be given to a safeguarding exit interview or proforma in respect of those leaving a post, to capture the live safeguarding issues.
-This of course, may require additional resource Historically, there investment. was lack understanding of the deviance that can be associated with such offenders, and a propensity to work in silos, with information relying only on local staff knowledge.
+This of course, may require additional resource Historically, there investment. was а lack of understanding of the deviance that can be associated with such offenders, and a propensity to work in silos, with information relying only on local staff knowledge.
 Internal bespoke training has addressed some of these knowledge gaps.
 Managing such offenders for any organisation carries complexities and the risks associated with poor management can be high.
 The transience of some offenders can add to this burden.
 Bespoke Sexual Offender Training packages come at a cost to the Diocese, and training cannot always be resourced internally from an overstretched Safeguarding Team.
 The Diocese may need to consider outsourcing this work to sex offender specialists.

-Professional Boundary issues, especially in less mature leaders - The review has highlighted the necessity to ensure that those within the church who are likely to come into contact with children have a clear understanding of professional boundaries that are to be maintained in order that inappropriate behaviour does not develop.
-This is particularly important in respect of those who are themselves in the early stages of maturing, and who may be working with children who are not that dissimilar in age, such as some younger youth workers.

-Findings Safeguarding Adults